Quarantine pests

 Symptoms

 Adult individuals lay eggs in fruit.
-Infested fruits appear crumpled or scarred as a result of repeated egg-laying wounds.
+Infested fruits appear lumpy or scarred as a result of repeated egg-laying wounds.
 Some discolouring is visible around the wounds.
 The larvae in the fruit damage the pulp and cause brown-coloured streaks.

 Distribution